JaRoD41/JaRoD41/README.md

   </a>
 </p>

-- 🔭 I’m currently working on testing and debugging a SaaS using Jest
+- 🔭 I’m currently working on planning and building an online schoolwork application 🎒 📚 🔬 ⚗️ 🎓

 ---